French Riviera Style Guide | What to Wear in the South of France

 Make sure you stop by one of the K. Jacques boutiques in St. Tropez; the brand started in 1933 and the sandals are still made there today.
 Although you can find a few styles from the brand on Shopbop or at Bloomingdale’s, there’s a much wider selection of sandals at the boutiques, and you can even customize your own pair.

 If you want to pack a heel, go for a block heel.
-I have these heeled sandals from Sezane; the gold automatically dresses them up, and there’s no chance of your heel getting caught between the cobblestones.
+I have these heeled sandals from Sezane; the gold automatically dresses them up.
+Also, there’s no chance of your heel getting caught between the cobblestones.

 A Straw Bag